Customer Disruption Management Handling

 Detail case:

-- User complaint directly to tiket.com in hotel.
+- User submits a complaint directly to tiket.com while at the hotel location.

-- Hotel forget to info tiket.com that their slot already sold out.
+- The hotel failed to inform tiket.com that the room inventory was already sold out.

 Urgency Level: